elijahhager20/Vici/README.md

 I probaly will add some basic commands to add and remove files, so don't worry.

-Now, on Linux, all you must do is run the linux-vici-installer file located with the Vici binaries.
-However, if it denies access, add executable permissions to the installer by running "chmod +x linux-vici-installer".
-This software is mainly targeted for Windows, so you might experience issues when using Vici on Linux.

 Oh, and the help command will show you all the commands but here they are anyways:

 ## Commands